Juno-Cheng/CMPM-MeetTheFake/README.md

 ---
 ## Overall Plan

-- Menu Done - Find Music/Fix Next Scene
+- Menu Done - [X]
--
+- Help Done - [X]
+- Game - Fix Camera/End of Game/Points/Value/Time - Unsure if I need should add more levels
+- Score - Add score menu that allows players to input score, if it max, it replaces top score

 ---